openstack/kolla-ansible/doc/source/reference/message-queues/rabbitmq.rst

       kolla-ansible genconfig

-3. Reconfigure RabbitMQ if you are using ``om_enable_rabbitmq_high_availability``.
+3. Reconfigure RabbitMQ if you were previously using ``om_enable_rabbitmq_high_availability``.

    .. code-block:: console